pingjiewang/sagemaker-dlh/code/README.md

 1. Install all dependencies
 2. `export PYTHONPATH=/your/path/sagemaker-dlh/code/graph2graph`
 3. in `diff_vae/`
+    * `>bash preprocess.sh`
+4. in `diff_vae/`
     * `>bash train.sh`
-    * Note: I have already run the preprocessing script to generate the preprocessed data in `../data/`

-The output should look something like the following (with some additional warnings that were removed for clarity):
+The output for training the small dataset should look something like the following (with some additional warnings that were removed for clarity):

 ```
 running training on logp06